johannes-k00/Telemac_Tomawac_Coupling/README.md

 ### Note / Disclaimer

-> **Full disclosure:** I'm actually a total Python noob and don't really have a deep clue about Python coding...
+> **Full disclosure:** I'm actually a total Python noob and don't really have a clue about coding...
-> But somehow, through trial, error, sheer willpower (and a lot of magic), this pipeline actually works flawlessly (hopefully)!
+> But somehow, through trial, error, willpower (and a lot of magic), this pipeline actually works flawlessly for me (hopefully)!